Industrial gasses

 Recent developments

-Supply and security
+Supply and exploration

-Hydrogen and SAF
+Hydrogen standards and tech

 New construction vs expansion